Our main role is to provide emergency care for people with a range of serious or life-threatening emergencies, such as:

 Please note that we cannot accommodate relatives or friends due to social distancing, apart from under a small number of circumstances (a child or vulnerable person etc.).
 We also ask that you wear a face maskor face covering into our Emergency Department.

 Please think carefully and 'choose well' before coming to the Emergency Department.
-Choosing a walk-in centre or a minor injury unit for non-life threatening conditions will ensure you receive the best possible treatment in the quickest time, leaving our Emergency Department to help those who need them most.
+Choosing a walk-in centre or a minor injuries unit for non-life threatening conditions will ensure you receive the best possible treatment in the quickest time, leaving our Emergency Department to help those who need them most.

 If you’re not sure which service is best for you please visit NHS 111 or phone 111 for guidance.